noah-calhoun/llm-dev-guidelines/README.md

 ## 📁 Project Structure

 ```
-├── rules/           # Core rules and best practices
+├── claude-code/     # Claude Code specific rules and guidelines
+│   ├── README.md    # Overview and usage instructions
-│   ├── general/     # Tool-agnostic rules that apply everywhere
+│   └── rules/       # Claude Code specific rules
-│   ├── cursor/      # Cursor-specific rules and tips
+├── cursor/          # Cursor-specific rules and guidelines
-│   ├── claude-code/ # Claude Code specific rules
+│   ├── README.md    # Overview and usage instructions
-│   └── other-tools/ # Rules for other AI coding tools
+│   └── rules/       # Cursor specific rules
-├── examples/        # Practical examples demonstrating rules
+├── guides/          # Comprehensive how-to guides
 ├── templates/       # Reusable templates for common scenarios
-└── guides/          # Comprehensive how-to guides
+└── README.md        # This file
 ```

 ## Getting Started

-1. **Browse Rules**: Start with the `rules/general/` folder for foundational principles
+1. **Choose Your Tool**: Navigate to either `claude-code/` or `cursor/` based on your primary AI coding tool
-2. **Tool-Specific**: Check the tool-specific folders for your primary AI coding tool
+2. **Read the Overview**: Check the README.md in your chosen tool directory for usage instructions
-3. **Examples**: Review examples to see rules in action
+3. **Explore Rules**: Browse the `rules/` subdirectory for specific guidelines and best practices
 4. **Templates**: Use templates as starting points for your own workflows
+5. **Guides**: Check the guides directory for comprehensive how-to instructions

 ## Contributing